microsoft/VivaSolutions/Sample Solutions/Data Lake/MGDC/README.md

 ## Load and convert Office 365 data
 Follow the steps here to create a pipeline to export the Office 365 data into an storage account and then transfom into CDV and CSV formats.
-- Within the orchestration tool of your choice (Azure Data Factory or Synapse), create a new Pipeline.
-- Within the orchestration tool, you'll need to create a few linked service entities using the Azure resources provisioned earlier.
+- Within the orchestration tool  (Azure Data Factory or Synapse), you'll need to create a few linked service entities using the Azure resources provisioned earlier.
 In **ADF/Synapse -> Manage -> Linked Services**:
   - **Create the ADLSg2 linked service**
     - To create the linked service to access the ADLSg2 account, select the **Azure Data Lake Storage Gen2** and create a new linked service.
 In the resulting blade, ensure you have set the Authentication Method to Service Principal and the Account Selection method as from an Azure subscription.
 Select the Azure subscription and account created earlier, as well as use the application ID and key noted earlier that has access to the account then click create.
 ![ADLSg2 linked service configuration](https://github.com/OfficeDev/MS-Graph-Data-Connect/blob/master/Common-Data-Model/images/ADLSg2LS.PNG)